 Enhance LED Mouse Pad Review: Colorful, Functional, Affordable

-Accessory Power's Enhance branded mouse pad falls strictly on the side of rigid plastic; it's a model designed for increased speed and low resistance.
+Accessory Power's Enhance mouse pad falls strictly on the side of rigid plastic; it's a model designed for increased speed and low resistance.
 Like many pads out there, it doesn't reinvent the wheel.
-And while it may stumble in places, at $30, it does provide the functionality expected of a budget offering while still providing a few bells and whistles that other pads in its price range don't necessarily afford.
+Though it may stumble in places, at $30, it does provide the functionality expected of a budget pad while adding in some accouterment found at higher prices.

-Out of the box, the Enhance mouse pad measures a moderate 14x10 inches, making it a mid-range offering that eschews the typical square design of many other pads for a more rectangular one that promotes extended side-to-side movement.
-Its size means that it won't take up too much room on your desktop but will provide a relatively sizeable area for sweeping mouse movements when necessary.
+Out of the box, the Enhance mouse pad measures a moderate 14x10 inches, making it a mid-range offering with a rectangular shape.
+It won't take up too much room on your desktop but will provide a relatively sizeable area for sweeping mouse movements.

 Sporting a futuristic design, the slab's matte black surface is emblazoned with cyberpunk-inspired translucent decals on the right and left sides, as well as the transparent Enhance logo at the pad's bottom center.
-At the top, you'll find the USB socket for the pad's braided power cable and cycle switches for lighting options and presets, the latter of which are neatly tucked into the pad's ASB plastic body to avoid any bulges on the surface.
+At the top, you'll find the USB socket for the pad's braided power cable and cycle switches for lighting options and presets.

 Finally, the back of the pad sports a textured, rubberized surface that does a fantastic job of keeping it in place.
 When compared to my other go-to gaming pad, the SteelSeries Qck Prism, the Enhance takes the (slight) nod here.
 Not once did I experience any slippage or base movement in my time with it, which is perfect for long gaming sessions or intense competitive bouts.

 With RGB lighting all the rage these days, it's little surprise that the Enhance LED gaming mouse pad provides backlighting functionality (it's in the name, after all).
-Using the power and cycle switches at the top of the pad, you'll be able to choose between seven different static colors (Red, Blue, Purple, Green, Yellow, Teal, and White), as well as two lighting effects, Fade and Rainbow, which cycle through all of the pad's available color options.
-On top of that, you'll be able to cycle between three brightness options to help you better tune the pad to your liking -- or to match it to your other RGB peripherals.
+Using the power and cycle switches at the top of the pad, you'll be able to choose between seven different static colors (red, blue, purple, green, yellow, teal, and white), as well as two lighting effects, Fade and Rainbow, which cycle through all of the pad's available color options.
+On top of that, you'll be able to cycle between three brightness options to help you better tune the pad to your liking.

-In a dark room, the light emanating from the Enhance's diaphanous edges and the translucent designs on its surface were vibrant, yet not too distracting even at the brightest setting.
-The fade and rainbow effects add a nice contrast to the pad's static offerings but aren't as smooth between transitions as other backlighting presets found in peripherals made by companies such as SteelSeries and Corsair (although at the price, that's somewhat expected).
+In a dark room, the light emanating from the Enhance's edges and the translucent designs on its surface are vibrant, yet not too distracting even at the brightest setting.
+The fade and rainbow effects add a nice contrast to the pad's static offerings but aren't as smooth between transitions as other backlighting presets.

 Note: In the table below, Avg.
 Speed denotes the average speed at which I was able to hit targets within a 60-second window using AimBooster.